MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/policy-settings.md

 ## User policy settings

-The following policy settings are applied to any nonadministrator account accessing the device:
+The following policy settings are applied to any nonadministrator account when you deploy a restricted user experience:

 | Type    | Path                                                                             | Name/Description                                                  |
 |---------|----------------------------------------------------------------------------------|-------------------------------------------------------------------|